isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/review-topics.md

     ![](images/switch-document-view.png)

-Working with different types of commenting tools
-:   You can add inline comments by highlighting text, striking through text, inserting text, or adding a comment note.
+**Working with different types of commenting tools** - You can add inline comments by highlighting text, striking through text, inserting text, or adding a comment note.
 The different types of commenting tools provided in the Comments toolbar are described below:

 ![](images/comments-toolbar.png)